gpilgrim2670/SwimmeR/README.md

 ### Drawing brackets

 Brackets for single elimination tournaments can be produced for any number of teams between 5 and 64.
-Byes will automattically be included for higher seeds as required.
+Byes will automatically be included for higher seeds as required.

 ```r
 teams <- c("red", "orange", "yellow", "green", "blue", "indigo", "violet")